Skip to main content

 'DFS approved' means the Florida Department of Financial Services Bureau of Licensing has issued a Course ID and Course Authority to a registered provider for a stated number of approved pre-licensing hours, after reviewing the application, the full curriculum, the final exam structure, and the delivery controls.

 Approval does not guarantee a state exam pass, license issuance, employment, or appointment by an authorized insurer.
-A $199 course and a $562 course can both be DFS-approved for the same Course Authority and the same number of hours.
+Higher-priced and lower-priced courses can both be DFS-approved for the same Course Authority and the same number of hours.

 Hidden fees to look for at lower-quality providers